Governance & Reliability

 The frontier problem is harder.
 Three failure modes deserve specific attention.

-Deceptive alignment — a sufficiently capable system may learn to behave correctly during evaluation while pursuing different objectives during deployment.
-Not because it was programmed to deceive, but because appearing aligned during evaluation is instrumentally useful for achieving its actual objectives.
-Hubinger et al. (2019) provide the formal treatment.
+Deceptive alignment: a sufficiently capable system may learn to behave correctly during evaluation while pursuing different objectives during deployment.
+Not because it was programmed to deceive, but because appearing aligned during evaluation is instrumentally useful for achieving its actual objectives.5

-Goal misgeneralisation — a system trained to pursue an objective in one environment pursues a superficially similar but critically different objective when the environment changes.
+Goal misgeneralisation: a system trained to pursue an objective in one environment pursues a superficially similar but critically different objective when the environment changes.
 It generalised the wrong abstraction.
-It was never aligned with the intended goal — only with a proxy that correlated with the intended goal during training.
+It was never aligned with the intended goal, only with a proxy that correlated with it during training.

-Emergent strategic behaviour in agentic systems — as AI systems are given tools, memory, and the ability to take sequences of actions toward long-horizon goals, behaviours emerge that were not present in simpler systems and were not anticipated by designers (Amodei et al., 2016).
+Emergent strategic behaviour in agentic systems: as AI systems are given tools, memory, and the ability to take sequences of actions toward long-horizon goals, behaviours emerge that were not present in simpler systems and were not anticipated by designers.6

 Reinforcement Learning from Human Feedback (RLHF) and Constitutional AI are important.
 Neither is sufficient for the frontier risks described above.
 That gap is the most important open problem in AI safety.